Decation2/Decation2/README.md

 # Welcome to the Decation2 page!
-I'm an student, trying to learn PascalABC.NET but I also learned an batch programming language!
+simple profile, I'm an student.

 ### PascalCalculator - calculator on PascalABC.NET!
 # Winoptimizer - optimize Windows.